 Understandably, Jasmine did not want to talk to anyone about her illness so it was through play therapy that psychiatric specialists began to gently unravel and deal with her problems.

 It was while she was busy playing with other children that staff noticed Jasmine was beginning to put weight on her feet, briefly but without pain.

 This gave the team confidence to encourage her to try weight bearing again.
 Initially she was scared but with lots of support and doing it gradually, she found she could manage.

 When we started to attend The Croft we genuinely thought Jasmine’s mental health problems had been caused by the inability to deal with her physical illness.
 We were completely blown away when after speaking with specialists we learnt that her physical illness with her knee was directly linked to her mental health problems.

 Jasmine was diagnosed with Conversion Disorder which causes her to be super sensitive to pain to the point where even thinking and talking about pain made it hurt more.

 Over the years, what had started as an initial pain in her knees had built itself up to the point where Jasmine’s whole body was in crisis.

 After weeks of therapy sessions Jasmine’s parents were able to leave her wheelchair in the car and by the end of her 12 week stay she could do cartwheels.

-Within weeks of leaving The Croft Jasmine had returned to school and was starting to build friendships once more.
+Soon after leaving The Croft Jasmine had returned to school and was starting to build friendships once more.
 Just a year later she was back at her gymnastics club.